botpress/botpress/docs/getting_started/trivia_template.md

 The bot comes with built-in integration with the Webchat channel.
 To open the webchat, navigate to this url: [http://localhost:3000/lite/?m=platform-webchat&v=fullscreen](http://localhost:3000/lite/?m=platform-webchat&v=fullscreen)

-Now you can say "`play`" to your bot, you'll be playing a Trivia game 🎲!
+Now say "`play`" to your bot bot begin playing a Trivia game 🎲!

 We challenge you to score 100%!

 ### Viewing on your mobile

-To speak with your bot using your phone, the easiest way is to open a tunnel to expose your local bot publicly to the internet.
+To easiest way to speak with your bot using your phone is to open a tunnel to expose your local bot publicly to the internet.
 We recommend using one of the following tools:

 - [PageKite](https://pagekite.net)
 - [Ngrok](https://ngrok.io)
 - [Localtunnel](https://localtunnel.github.io/www/)

-Using any of these tools, make sure you **make it point to port `3000`**.
+When using any of these tools, make sure you **make them point to port `3000`**.
 Once done you should be able to access the webchat from your phone at a url similar to `https://487f83.ngrok.io/lite/?m=platform-webchat&v=fullscreen`.